 Smokers notice the change in their brains almost the minute they light up.
 Smoking quickly changes brain chemistry, affecting mood and often leading to addiction.
 Brain chemistry changes, as well as decreased blood flow, increase the risk for:

-Need to hear more?
 Smokers are at increased risk of developing the most common type of

-diabetes.
-These are a few of smoking’s
+Here are a few of smoking’s

 - Reduced sense of smell and taste